Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: The Cumulant Method

 \section{The Cumulant Method}

 In general, non-vanishing anisotropic flow coefficients relate to the existence of correlations between the particles' azimuthal angles and the reaction plane.
 However, the reaction plane is not known in an experiment and the "true" reaction plane is not always aligned with the impact parameter axis due to the random positions of participants on an event-by-event basis.
 The cumulant method circumvents this problem by considering the correlations between tuples of particles.
 However, particles can be correlated because of many reasons, including resonance decays and Coulomb interactions between the outgoing hadrons.
-These correlations contribute to $v_n$ but are not a consequence of flow due to the QGP expansion and are therefore called "non-flow".
+These correlations contribute to $v_n$ but are not a consequence of flow due to the QGP expansion and are therefore called "nonflow".
 This has to be considered especially in small collision systems, because they are of order $\frac{1}{N-1}$.
-In general, calculating cumulants of order k suppresses the contributions from correlations between up to k-1 particles and can therefore provide more accurate flow measurements by subtracting non-flow contributions~\cite{Borghini:2000sa}.
-Another possibility to reduce non-flow is by separating the event into sub-events, as described in Section \ref{sec:subevents}.
-In the following, the procedure for calculating the $v_n$ with the Q-cumulant method are briefly described.
-Therein, the Q- or flow-vectors are defined as
+In general, calculating cumulants of order k suppresses the contributions from correlations between up to $k$-1 particles and can therefore provide more accurate flow measurements by subtracting nonflow contributions~\cite{Borghini:2000sa}.
+Another possibility to reduce nonflow is by separating the event into subevents, as described in Sec. \ref{sec:subevents}.
+In the following, the procedure for calculating $v_n$ with the Q-cumulant method is briefly described.
+Therein, the Q or flow vectors are defined as

 with the azimuthal angles $\phi_i$ of the particles and the multiplicity of the event $M$.
-Then, the 2-particle correlation in each event can be rewritten with the flow vectors as
+Then, the two-particle correlation in each event can be rewritten with the flow vectors as

 where in the numerator on the right-hand side one has to subtract the $M$ cases where the two selected particles are the same and the denominator is given by the number of particle pairs.
-The 4-particle correlation can be calculated in a similar way:
+The four-particle correlation can be calculated in a similar way: